It all started around 2013: I was going through a course on Machine Learning by Andrew Ng.

 I built the first prototype in one night on June 8, 2013.
 I used NodeJS 0.10-ish with socket.io on the server side and CodeMirror with some plugins on the frontend.

-in a dedicated folder.
-My second iteration ued Docker, which at the time was very new and unproven.
+The initial version of the backend would just run octave in a dedicated folder.
+My second iteration used Docker, which at the time was very new and unproven.
 It all ran on a Digital Ocean 2GB RAM droplet.

 The killer feature was displaying plots inline in a REPL.
 You can see it on this gif: